 Being sick or publicity-shy aren't plausible reasons to doom humanity to exile in Orion.
 Wayne's behavior, by Anjali's account, has been inexplicable.
 But that is what we're supposed to believe.

-It's pretty clear he never wanted anything to do with it.
+Reading between the lines, it looks like he never wanted anything to do with it.

-According to two people who told me personally they'd called Wayne, he gets very angry when people ask him about aliens.
 If he's a reasonable man, he knows there are no aliens in his mountain eager to softly disclose themselves.
 If there were, they wouldn't be stopped by one man changing his mind due to privacy or health or anything else.
 Wayne was never going to retain his privacy; and he could avoid the stress of the expedition by taking a vacation that weekend.

 Did he tell Anjali, or did he feed her fantasy?
 I can only hope he did tell her the truth - even if not in 2018, surely in 2021 when he discovered she'd placed him in a co-starring role.